bspfsystems/BungeeIPC/USAGE.md

 ## Installation

 To obtain the copies of BungeeIPC, please see the related section in [README.md](README.md).
-Simply drop the appropriate file into the `plugins/` folder for your Bukkit/BungeeCord installation, and then (re-)start the server/proxy.
+Simply drop the appropriate file into the `plugins/` folder for your Bukkit/BungeeCord installation, and then (re-)start the server(s) and proxy.

 The currently-supported versions of Bukkit are:
 - 1.8.x thru 1.18.x